Krishnanshu-Gupta/COVID19-Statistics/README.md

  - Many more!

 # Other Information:
 Rejected from the App Store because I was an individual developer, rather than an accredited Healthcare/Educational institution.
-However, I still wanted to let people for both IOS and Android try and run this app.
+However, I still wanted to let people on both IOS and Android platforms try and download this app.